akhenakh/sataas/README.md

 `cppsgp4` is swig wrapped from the [sgp4 c++ library](https://github.com/dnwrnr/sgp4).
 `sgp4` is a wrapper to handle c++ exceptions into Go errors, and a Goish API.

+The gRPC is exposed as pure gRPC and as grpc-web on the same port.

 ## Update bindings